-Landscape attribute Sensitivity

-Overview This landscape's large scale, open aspect, settled character, and past industrial activity may indicate that features such as wind turbines may be accommodated within the LCA if sensitively sited.
+Landscape attribute Sensitivity Overview This landscape's large scale, open aspect, settled character, and past industrial activity may indicate that features such as wind turbines may be accommodated within the LCA if sensitively sited.
 However, its open undeveloped skylines, extensive coastal views, relative sense of remoteness on the coastal edge, highly valued coastal and heathland habitats, and presence of nationally important archaeological and historic sites all increase sensitivity to wind turbines.

-Low Low- Moderate Moderate High High

-Large turbines

-Medium turbines

-Small turbines

-Key sensitivities Landscape attributes that are particularly sensitive to wind turbines are: Its large scale, open aspect and undeveloped skylines.
+Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities Landscape attributes that are particularly sensitive to wind turbines are: Its large scale, open aspect and undeveloped skylines.
 The extensive views along the coast.
 The area's strong relative sense of remoteness, particularly on the coastal edge.
 The wealth of nationally important archaeological sites, particularly related to the area's industrial heritage such as lime kilns and the famous Blue Lagoon quarry.
 The character of the Conservation Areas at Trefin and Porthgain.
-Its highly valued habitats, particularly along the coastal cliffs and the areas of lowland heathland

-Guidance Its highly valued habitats, particularly along the coastal cliffs and the areas of lowland heathland.
+Its highly valued habitats, particularly along the coastal cliffs Guidance and the areas of lowland heathland.
 Large and medium scale turbines would not be appropriate in this landscape.
 There may be limited opportunity for single or small clusters of small scale turbines as long as they are sensitively sited and take account the guidance below.
 Only site small scale turbines in areas where they can visually relate to existing buildings or built structures in the landscape.
 Avoid the proliferation of separate small turbine schemes along the same ridgelines.
-Avoid the close juxtaposition of different turbine designs and heights, aiming instead for a consistent height and
+Avoid the close juxtaposition of different turbine designs and heights, aiming instead for a consistent height and design in any given area.